FIRST-Tech-Challenge/fmltc/terraform/README.md

     >gradle compileJavascript.
 1. Create a file named 'teams' in fmltc's root directory that has one line.
     >FTC, \<your team number>, \<password>

+    Note that you should be careful to not upload this file to public repositories and you should choose a password that is not easily guessed.
 1. Navigate to terraform/dev.
 1. Edit terraform.tfvars to reflect your, project_name and project_id.
 1. Run: